containerbuildsystem/cachi2/docs/gomod.md

   of the affected packages.
 This can cause Cachi2 to miss the transitive package dependencies of packages from checksum-less modules.

+### Go 1.21+ *(since cachi2-v0.5.0)*
+  Starting with [Go 1.21][go121-changelog], Go changed the meaning of the `go 1.X` directive in that it now specifies the [minimum required version](https://go.dev/ref/mod#go-mod-file-go) of Go rather than a suggested version as it originally did.
+The format of the version string in the `go` directive now also includes the micro release and if you don't include the micro release in your `go.mod` file yourself (i.e. you only specify the language release) Go will try to correct it automatically inside the file.
+Last but not least, Go 1.21 also introduced a new keyword [`toolchain`](https://go.dev/ref/mod#go-mod-file-toolchain) to the `go.mod` file.
+What this all means in practice for end users is that you may not be able to process your `go.mod` file with an older version of Go (and hence older cachi2) as you could in the past for various reasons.

 [readme-gomod]: ../README.md#gomod
 [usage-prefetch]: usage.md#pre-fetch-dependencies
 [usage-genenv]: usage.md#generate-environment-variables